noreferrer">Here’s a more detailed list of its benefits.

 Tai Chi Can Improve Balance, Strength, And Flexibility

 Tai chi can help your ease joint stiffness, improve balance, and may reduce falls.
-It is even being explored to counter balance issues and improve cardiovascular and bone health.2 Tai chi can also be the perfect antidote if you’re stressed out, easing anxiety and improving your mood3 Here’s a more detailed list of its benefits.
+It is even being explored to counter balance issues and improve cardiovascular and bone health.
+Tai chi can also be the perfect antidote if you’re stressed out, easing anxiety and improving your mood

 It Isn’t Just For Seniors!

 Contrary to what you may imagine, not all tai chi is slow-paced and undemanding on your fitness levels.
-Done right, you could have a workout that burns 120 to 180 calories every 30 minutes – that’s the aerobic equivalent of a brisk walk!4 5
+Done right, you could have a workout that burns 120 to 180 calories every 30 minutes – that’s the aerobic equivalent of a brisk walk!

 Some styles of tai chi are also more challenging and involve kicks and punches and tougher stances.
 Pick these or some more difficult movements and you’ll find yourself needing to work hard at it even if you are young or agile!